 Senator, you just read me a piece from the Washington Post.

-Yeah, but I am asking your knowledge.
+Yeah, but I'm asking your knowledge.

-Do you have any knowledge that the Administration has shared discussions about U.S. Russia military issues with the head of the United States Joint Chiefs of Staff?
+Do you have any knowledge that the administration has shared discussions about U.S.-Russia military issues with the head of the United States Joint Chiefs of Staff?

-I have actually spoken with Chairman Dunford about it.
+I've actually spoken with Chairman Dunford about it.

 I was with him yesterday in a series of meetings, and we had a chance to have a conversation about it, yes.

-About our plan.
+Okay, so about our plan.

 Absolutely.

-So yesterday may have been the first time he was briefed about it.
+Okay, so yesterday may have been the first time he was briefed about it.

 He expressed wariness about working with Russia and the Russian Defense Ministry.

-I love I this is a an interesting statement.
+This is an interesting statement.

 Are you aware what the official position is that is being referenced in that statement?